-All new program requirements, procedures and incentives will take effect 60 days from written notification to the HVAC industry.
-Any application for a purchase made after the 60 day notification period will be subject to new program rules.
+All new program requirements, procedures and incentives will take effect after written notification to the HVAC industry.
+Any application for a purchase made after the notification period will be subject to new program rules.
 For applications addressing purchases made before or during the notification period, consumers and HVAC contractors will be enrolled in the existing (i.e. 2009) program.